raj7A/test-pyramid-scanner/README.md

 ```
     bash install.sh
 ```
-And then add the below line inside corresponding terminal startup file (like "$HOME/.zshrc")
+And then add the below line inside corresponding terminal startup file (like "$HOME/.zshrc") - can be accessed globally via alias:
 ```
     alias tp-scanner="$HOME/scripts/tp-scanner"
 ```